-For Class One real estate, value increases are capped at 6% per year and 20% over five years.
-For Class Two properties, there’s an 8% cap.
+Class One property, value increases are capped at 6% per year and 20% over five years.
+For Class Two properties, there is an 8% cap.
 These caps and other provisions have provided a much-criticized gap for property taxes in New York City.

 What is the Capital Gains Tax on the Sale of a Primary Residence?

 When selling your property, you are taxed on the difference between the purchase and selling price that equates to the profit realized upon sale.
 The gain is called Capital Gains.
 Depending on the state of the home, the amount of Capital Gains Tax varies.
 The taxes also vary between residents and non-residents.
 There are other charges taken into consideration when calculating the Capital Gains from the sale of a home.